skadakar/taky-docker-installer/README.md

 If you are new to using docker, this [cheatsheet](https://dockerlabs.collabnix.com/docker/cheatsheet/) should cover all your needs.

 You must have port 8089 and 8443 open for this to work.
+Using this in AWS fails for unknown reasons..

 -------------